rgeorgoulis/shopMart_RESTful/README.md

-# shopMart_RESTful
-RESTful API

-# Welcome to my front end
+# Welcome

 # Header and footer
 Shopmart has a header and footer with implemented with custom css buttons

 # Home page
-the home page has the category section.
-I didn't have time to implement the back end so I came up with what I had.
+the home page has the category section.(Partially implemented)

 Best products are desplayed here

 as well as featured products and a slider with different selections.

 # products page
-the products page has all the products AND had the best seller section but I deleted and forgot to reapply it before re uploading.
+the products page has all the products

 # categories